British Gas sorry its agents broke into customers' homes

 Britain’s energy regulator, Ofgem, said it was investigating what it called “extremely serious allegations.”

-Centrica chief executive Chris O’Shea said that “protecting vulnerable customers is an absolute priority and we have clear processes and policies to ensure we manage customer debt carefully and safely.”
+Centrica CEO Chris O’Shea said that “protecting vulnerable customers is an absolute priority, and we have clear processes and policies to ensure we manage customer debt carefully and safely.”

 “The allegations around our third-party contractor Arvato are unacceptable and we immediately suspended their warrant activity,” he said.